-In the second quarter of 2010, the Company was able to re-establish its working capital through the completion of a CA\$4.5 non-brokered private placement.
-These funds allowed the Company to continue to advance the San Jorge project through the permitting process.
-In addition, the subsequent disposition of shares and warrants in Valley High has also provided additional financing.
-The Company will be required to raise additional funds to meet payment obligations in respect of the San Jorge property, in future years, and continue the development and construction of the San Jorge project.
+The Company will be required to raise additional funds to meet payment obligations in respect of the San Jorge property, in future years, and continue the development and construction of the San Jorge project and further its exploration portfolio.
 Although management has been successful in raising financing in the past, there can be no assurance it will be able to do so in the future.